verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

-A [[ref: governance framework]] must define the governance rules of an [[ref: VPR]].
-A [[ref: governance authority]] will ensure the application of the [[ref: governance framework]] rules and if necessary apply some financial sanctions.
+A [[ref: governance framework]] must define the governance rules that apply to a [[ref: VPR]].

+A designated [[ref: governance authority]] is responsible for **enforcing these rules** and, when necessary, **applying financial sanctions** to participants who violate the rules.

 ## Data model

-For simplicity, data model is presented using a object relational model, which would not be always optimal depending on implementation choices, that may require organizing data differently.
-It's the role of implementors to adapt the data model so it will be suitable for a given implementation (for example, a keymap-like based storage would be probably a better choice for a ledger-based implementation).
+For simplicity, the data model is presented using an **object-relational structure**.
+However, this representation may not be optimal for all implementation scenarios.

+Implementors are responsible for **adapting the data model** to suit their chosen architecture.
+For example, a **key-value store** may be more appropriate for a **ledger-based implementation** than a relational model.

 ```plantuml